pukeeee/tgBot-Template/README.md

 ---

 ### l10n
 The `l10n` directory is used for localization, allowing the bot to support multiple languages.
+It includes a sample localization file en.ftl for English content.

 ---